foxlet/macOS-Simple-KVM/README.md

 ## You're done!

-If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-tablet \` to `-usb -device usb-kbd -device usb-mouse \`
+If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-tablet \` to `-usb -device usb-kbd -device usb-mouse \` or the other way around

 If you get an error that says access denied, run `sudo ./basic.sh` which will give it admin privelages.